Atiwari330/ehrclone2/ai-pipeline-infrastructure-stories.md

   - **Files to Create**:
     - `lib/db/schema-extensions-design.md`

-### 2.2 Create Treatment Plan Tables Migration
+### 2.2 Create Treatment Plan Tables
-- [ ] **Story**: As a backend developer, I need to create migration for treatment plan tables so that we can track patient treatment data.
+- [x] **Story**: As a backend developer, I need to add treatment plan tables so that we can track patient treatment data.
   - **Priority**: P1
   - **Dependencies**: 2.1
   - **Acceptance Criteria**:
-    - Create migration file with treatment_plan and treatment_goal tables
+    - Add treatment_plan and treatment_goal tables to schema.ts
     - Include proper indexes and constraints
-    - Test rollback functionality
+    - Test with `npm run db:push` for clean creation
-    - **Console logs show successful migration execution**
+    - **Console logs show successful schema update**
-    - Update schema.ts with new table definitions
-  - **Files to Create**:
+    - Verify tables created correctly in database
-    - `lib/db/migrations/0003_treatment_plans.sql`
+  - **Development Note**:
+    - During development: Just update schema.ts and run `db:push`
+    - Migrations will be created later when schema is stable
   - **Files to Update**:
     - `lib/db/schema.ts`

-### 2.3 Create Clinical Data Tables Migration
+### 2.3 Create Clinical Data Tables
-- [ ] **Story**: As a backend developer, I need to create migration for clinical data tables so that we can store diagnoses and medications.
+- [x] **Story**: As a backend developer, I need to add clinical data tables so that we can store diagnoses and medications.
   - **Priority**: P1
   - **Dependencies**: 2.1
   - **Acceptance Criteria**:
-    - Create migration with diagnosis and medication tables
+    - Add diagnosis and medication tables to schema.ts
     - Include ICD-10 code field with validation
     - Add proper foreign key relationships
-    - **Log migration steps and validation results**
+    - **Log schema update and table creation**
-    - Test data integrity constraints
+    - Test data integrity constraints after `db:push`
-  - **Files to Create**:
-    - `lib/db/migrations/0004_clinical_data.sql`
+  - **Development Note**:
+    - Use `db:push` for immediate schema updates
+    - No migration files needed during development
   - **Files to Update**:
     - `lib/db/schema.ts`

-### 2.4 Create Assessment Tables Migration
+### 2.4 Create Assessment Tables
-- [ ] **Story**: As a backend developer, I need to create migration for assessment tables so that we can track PHQ-9, GAD-7, and other scores.
+- [x] **Story**: As a backend developer, I need to add assessment tables so that we can track PHQ-9, GAD-7, and other scores.
   - **Priority**: P1
   - **Dependencies**: 2.1
   - **Acceptance Criteria**:
-    - Create assessment table with flexible type field
+    - Add assessment table with flexible type field to schema.ts
     - Store responses as JSONB for flexibility
     - Link to both patient and session
     - **Console logs show JSONB validation working**
     - Include timestamp and score fields
-  - **Files to Create**:
-    - `lib/db/migrations/0005_assessments.sql`
+  - **Development Note**:
+    - Run `db:push` after schema changes
+    - Test JSONB operations with sample data
   - **Files to Update**:
     - `lib/db/schema.ts`

-### 2.5 Create AI Pipeline Audit Table Migration
+### 2.5 Create AI Pipeline Audit Table
-- [ ] **Story**: As a backend developer, I need to create migration for AI audit table so that we can track all AI pipeline executions.
+- [x] **Story**: As a backend developer, I need to add AI audit table so that we can track all AI pipeline executions.
   - **Priority**: P1
   - **Dependencies**: 2.1
   - **Acceptance Criteria**:
-    - Create ai_pipeline_execution table
+    - Add ai_pipeline_execution table to schema.ts
     - Include fields for input/output data, tokens, timing
     - Add indexes for performance queries
     - **Log sample audit entries during testing**
     - Design for high-volume writes
-  - **Files to Create**:
-    - `lib/db/migrations/0006_ai_pipeline_audit.sql`
+  - **Development Note**:
+    - Use `db:push` for rapid iteration on schema design
+    - Performance test with bulk inserts
   - **Files to Update**:
     - `lib/db/schema.ts`

 ### 2.6 Create Database Query Functions
-- [ ] **Story**: As a backend developer, I need to create query functions for new tables so that the application can interact with clinical data.
+- [x] **Story**: As a backend developer, I need to create query functions for new tables so that the application can interact with clinical data.
   - **Priority**: P1
   - **Dependencies**: 2.2, 2.3, 2.4, 2.5
   - **Acceptance Criteria**: